Mapping where we need more and better bike parking in Toronto.

 BikeSpace is being developed by a group of volunteers from Civic Tech Toronto.
 Our team believes that all data collected for this project should be available to the public.
 We strive for transparency both in how we work and in the products we build.
 When data is open it has the best chance of reaching the most people.
 Only by being public can it create accountability for finding solutions.

-1. Any cyclist with access to the internet can leave an anonymous report.
+1. Any cyclist with access to the internet can leave an anonymous report using the app.

-4. Anybody can explore our public data on our dynamic dashboard (coming soon).
+2. Anybody can explore the public data on our interactive dashboard.

 Use the map to find bicycle parking across Toronto